jpartain89/Software-Install-Guides/docs/archive/virtualbox/virtualbox-guest-addition.rst

 Host Machine
 ------------

-So, first we need to mount the Guest Additions CD Image, which you can find under the "Devices" menu in the Virtual Machines Menu Bar on a macOS device.
-(Make sure the Guest Machine window is in focus to show that machines menu bar)
+So, first we need to mount the Guest Additions CD Image, which you can find under the "Devices" menu in the Virtual Machines Menu Bar.
+(Make sure the Guest Machine window is in focus to show that machines menu bar.)

 .. image:: virtualbox_guestCD.png
   :alt: Virtualbox Guest Additions Mount